yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-rows.md

 We now combine the understanding of how to write the literal for an array of primitive values with that of how to write the literal for a _"row"_ type value.

-This section follows the same approach used in the section that explained the rules for the literal for an array of primitive values [here](../array-of-primitive-values/) and the section that explained the rules for the literal for a _"row"_ type value [here](../row/): first, it states the rules, and then it illustrates these with examples.
+This section follows the same approach used in the section that explained the rules for the literal for an array of primitive values [here](../array-of-primitive-values/) and the section that explained the rules for [the literal for a _"row"_ type value](../row/): first, it states the rules, and then it illustrates these with examples.

 ## Statement of the rules